chaconnewu/awesome-augmented/awesomes/awesome-cpp.md

   <a href="http://premake.github.io">
    Premake
   </a>
-  - A tool configured with lua scipt to generate project files for Visual Studio, GNU Make, Xcode, Code::Blocks, and more across Windows, Mac OS X, and Linux.
+  - A tool configured with a Lua script to generate project files for Visual Studio, GNU Make, Xcode, Code::Blocks, and more across Windows, Mac OS X, and Linux.
  </li>
 </ul>
 <h2>